kauri-io/Content/java/java-ipfs.md

 ## Pin/Unpin content

 Adding a file on IPFS only creates a copy of the file in one location (your node) so the file is readable from any node unless your node goes offline.
-Pinning is the action to replicate a file (already available somewhere) to our local node.
+Pinning is the action to replicate a file (already available somewhere on the network) to our local node.

 This method can be very useful to bring speed and high availibility to a file.